rafalp/Misago/dev-docs/plugins/hooks/filter-private-threads-queryset-hook.md

 #### `action: FilterPrivateThreadsQuerysetHookAction`

-A standard Misago function used to set filters on a private threads queryset to limit it only to threads that the user has access to.
+Misago function used to set filters on a private threads queryset to limit it only to threads that the user has access to.

 See the [action](#action) section for details.